 5404 N. Clark Street,

-Opened in 1915 for the Ascher Brothers circuit, the Calo, which originally sat 880, is located in Chicago’s Andersonville neighborhood on Clark Street near Balmoral Avenue.
+Opened November 20, 1915 for the Ascher Brothers circuit, the Calo Thetare, which originally seated 880, is located in Chicago’s Andersonville neighborhood on Clark Street near Balmoral Avenue.

-In the early 90s, the historic Calo, with its elaborate white terra-cotta facade, became the home of the Griffin Theatre Company, which put almost $100,000 into renovating and restoring the former movie house into a legitimate theater, the seating decreased to just 135 in its main auditorium.
+In the early-1990’s, the historic Calo Theatre, with its elaborate white terra-cotta facade, became the home of the Griffin Theatre Company, which put almost $100,000 into renovating and restoring the former movie house into a legitimate theatre, the seating decreased to just 135 in its main auditorium.

-In the summer of 2004, the Griffin left the Calo Theatre due to rising upkeep and renovation costs, in search of a new home elsewhere in the city.
+In the summer of 2004, the Griffin Theatre Company left the Calo Theatre due to rising upkeep and renovation costs, in search of a new home elsewhere in the city.

-The Calo was acquired by Brian Posen in 2005, with the intention of converting the theater into a three-auditorium venue for local theatre groups to rent, much like Lakeview’s Theatre Building, however, those plans never came to fruition.
-Instead, the Calo has was reopened as a resale shop.
+The Calo Theatre was acquired by Brian Posen in 2005, with the intention of converting the theatre into a three-auditorium venue for local theatre groups to rent, much like Lakeview’s Theatre Building, however, those plans never came to fruition.
+Instead, the Calo Theatre was reopened as a resale shop.

 Just login to your account and subscribe to this theater